 That means 4/11 of the kids are boys, not 4/7.

 Solution: SAT® wording can be tricky, so be CAUTIOUS and careful to understand what you are reading.
 Slow down if necessary to avoid sloppy mistakes.

 #3: They get intimidated and/or give up too quickly.

-Often students read a question and it’s overwhelming—the numbers, fractions, decimals, and confusing wording all wrapped up into one question.
+Often students read a question and it’s overwhelming—numbers, fractions, decimals, and confusing wording all wrapped up into one question.
 But rather than take it apart one step at a time, students assume they can’t do the problem and skip over it altogether.
-Yes, it is the right idea to do as many of the easy problems as you can and leave the challenging ones for last, but don’t just give up—come back to them at the end!
+Yes, you should do as many of the easy problems as you can and leave the challenging ones for last.
+But don’t just give up—come back to them at the end!

 What these students don’t realize is that they don’t need to know the whole path to the end of the problem.
 They just need to see one step forward.
 From there, they will see there are more options and more steps can be taken until the point they are familiar with what type of problem they are facing.
 It’s this simple step-by-step strategy that can save students from missing out on big points.

 Solution: If you feel like you can’t solve a problem, break it down step-by-step.
 Keep in mind that every question on the SAT® is designed to be solvable!